ourparentcenter/moleculer-template-project-ts-swagger/README.md

 - Lint with [ESLint](http://eslint.org/).
 - Launch file for debugging in [VSCode](https://code.visualstudio.com/).
 <!-- - User auth with JWT authentication sample -->
-- Typescript decorators for moleculer [https://github.com/d0whc3r/moleculer-decorators](https://github.com/d0whc3r/moleculer-decorators)
+- Typescript decorators for moleculer [https://github.com/ourparentcenter/moleculer-decorators-extended](https://github.com/ourparentcenter/moleculer-decorators-extended)
 - Configuration for development/production/testing using environment variables
 - (**New features**) Optional Swagger embedded with demo api and jsdoc http://localhost:3000/openapi for standard swagger ui and http://localhost:3000/editor for swagger editor.
 Both accept auth JWT token and auto update swagger.json & swagger.ymal.
 OpenAPI 3.0.1 schema.
-- Optionall Swagger-Stats with dashboaed at http://localhost:3000/api
+- Optional Swagger-Stats with dashboaed at http://localhost:3000/api
-- Auto generation and regeneration of swagger.json spec, needed for swager-stats
+- Auto generation and regeneration of swagger.json spec, needed for swager-stats and swagger
 - (**New**) Added jest tests for all services
+- (**New**) Implementing apps directory for plugin apps (still under development)

 ## Install